hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514607v3-sudollm-on-multi-role-alignment-of-language-models.md

 ---
 layout: default
-title: sudoLLM: On Multi-role Alignment of Language Models
+title: "sudoLLM: On Multi-role Alignment of Language Models"
 ---

 # sudoLLM: On Multi-role Alignment of Language Models